icaroland/documentation/index.md

     <img src="https://raw.githubusercontent.com/LGala/Icaro/main/images/logo.jpg" width="35%" >
 </div>

-# What Icaro is
+# The Icaro philosophy

-Icaro is a JVM programming language born as a didactic project.
-It probably won't have any features that you can't find into another language.
+Icaro is a JVM programming language born as a didactic project with a great ambition in the long run: be a full JVM language (like Java/Kotlin) baked into a more pragmatic/easy ecosystem (like the one of Rust, Go, JavaScript, Python, ...) and avoid the typicals complexities of the JVM ecosystem (lot of settings into Intellij/Eclipse, complex or ugly packet managers like Maven, Gradle, ...).

 # What it's able to do